Ghana oil refinery breakdown a symbol of economic woes

 A mechanical fault has now put it out of action for a month.

-To stabilize the economy, the International Monetary Fund last week agreed to a $918 million aid program that also aims to help increase tax collection and strengthen central bank policy.
+To stabilise the economy, the International Monetary Fund last week agreed to a $918 million aid programme that also aims to help increase tax collection and strengthen central bank policy.

 The sagging economy presents an opportunity for the opposition New Patriotic Party, whose leader Nana Akufo-Addo blames the National Democratic Congress government for the problems.